microsoft/AgentsClientSDK.Windows/SampleApp/README.md

     "schemaName": "", // schema name of agent.
 Both are available in agent Metadata "environment": "", // mapping given below
-    "isAuthEnabled": false, // remains false for this release "auth": {               // furure scope.
+    "isAuthEnabled": false, // remains false for this release "auth": {               // future scope.
 No need to input anything for now "clientId": "",
       "tenantId": "",
       "redirectUri": ""